edgarroman/zappa-django-guide/docs/walk_database.md

 1. Use a db tool on your local machine via a bastion host
 2. Use the AWS command line tool
 2. Write some code to setup the database using zappa
+2. Use the utility library [zappa-django-utils](https://github.com/Miserlou/zappa-django-utils)

 Option 1 is easy if you have the db tool and the bastion host setup.
+Option 4 is the easiest and quickest.
 But let's explore how to do options two and three.

+!!! tip
+    The quickest and easiest path is to use [zappa-django-utils](https://github.com/Miserlou/zappa-django-utils) - especially if you are using a PostGres database.

+    Many of the functions here are implemented without having to write any of your own code.

 ### Using AWS command line tool